starship/starship/docs/config/README.md

 ## Command Duration

 The `cmd_duration` module shows how long the last command took to execute.
-The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.
+The module will be shown only if the command took longer than 2000 milliseconds, or the `min_time` config value, if it exists.

 ::: warning Do not hook the DEBUG trap in Bash